lantip/sawa/README.md

 # ꦱꦮ

-**_sawa (ꦱꦮ)_** is an open source programming language, an interpreter to be precise, where you can write python code using javanese character.
+**_sawa (ꦱꦮ)_** is an open source programming language, an interpreter to be precise, where you can write Python code using Javanese character.

 _sawa_ iku arané program iki sing ndadèkaké awakmu bisa kodhing Python nganggo aksara Jawa.